keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

 ## Install SLI provider

 For this tutorial, you need to deploy the corresponding SLI provider for your monitoring solution.
-This can be for either the open-source monitoring solution *Prometheus* or *Dynatrace*.
+This can be either the open-source monitoring solution *Prometheus* or *Dynatrace*.

 <details><summary>Prometheus SLI provider</summary>
 <p>